-I decided to reach out and ask my direct reports in the past (that I have current contact information for) what they thought about my management practices.
+I decided to reach out and ask some of my past direct reports what they thought about my management practices.

 A little bit scary, but I did it because I’ve been reflecting A LOT on my career as a manager/leader.
 I’ve been managing employees in different capacities for over 17 years with teams as small as one employee and as large as twenty-one.
 I’d like to think that I’ve been relatively successful at it, but I know I haven’t been perfect – in fact, far from it.
 I’ve let people down.
 I’ve let teams down.
 But at the end of the day I’d like to think that the positives outweigh the negatives based on previous feedback and successes of the teams and companies I’ve had the pleasure of being a part of.

 So as much as I reflect on outcomes, I am also very interested in approach.

 And when I asked past employees about my management practices, I found out that some of them were “weird.”
 Or my favorite quote: “I thought you were nuts!!!”

 I asked for more details and want to share them.
 These approaches aren’t groundbreaking and I didn’t invent them, but they work for me and I still do most of them today… as ‘weird’ as they may seem to employees.